ColinKennedy/vim-python-function-expander/README.md

 Vim Plugins:
 - [UltiSnips](https://github.com/SirVer/ultisnips)
- - Note: If you are using Vim with only Python 3 support enabled, you may need to add `let g:UltiSnipsUsePythonVersion = 3` to your `.vimrc`.
+ - Note: If you use Vim with Python 3, you may need to add `let g:UltiSnipsUsePythonVersion = 3` to your `.vimrc`.

 - [jedi-vim](https://github.com/davidhalter/jedi-vim)